glacials/twos.dev/src/cold/apple.md

 #### Departure {#byemaps}

 I’d like to continue to give Apple Maps chances because I know more data helps, but for tight schedules I wouldn't chance it.
-Incidentally, we purchased a Polestar which has Google Maps built right into it, so I've begun to softly switch back to that even on my other devices simply for the cross-integration.

 #### ✔ Location Sharing → Find My {#findmy}